 42 In terms of documented administration policies, specific documents recording policy about administration will vary from scheme to scheme.
 However, the following are examples of administration policies which the regulator considers to be particularly pertinent and would expect to be documented where relevant to a pension scheme, and with which pension board members must therefore be conversant where applicable.
-This list is not exhaustive and other documented policies may fall into this category: any scheme-approved policies relating to: conflicts of interest and the register of interests record-keeping internal dispute resolution reporting breaches the appointment of pension board members maintaining contributions to the scheme risk assessments/management and risk register policies for the scheme scheme booklets, announcements and other key member and employer communications, which describe scheme policies and procedures the roles, responsibilities and duties of the scheme manager, pension board and individual pension board members In terms of reference, structure and operational policies of the pension board and/or any sub-committee statements of policy about the exercise of discretionary functions, statements of policy about communications with members and scheme employers the pension administration strategy, or equivalent, and any admission body (or equivalent) policies.
-Available.
-Ongoing.
+This list is not exhaustive and other documented policies may fall into this category: any scheme-approved policies relating to: conflicts of interest and the register of interests record-keeping internal dispute resolution reporting breaches the appointment of pension board members maintaining contributions to the scheme risk assessments/management and risk register policies for the scheme scheme booklets, announcements and other key member and employer communications, which describe scheme policies and procedures the roles, responsibilities and duties of the scheme manager, pension board and individual pension board members Work ongoing to set up Pension Board knowledge/document library (Feb 2021) In terms of reference, structure and operational policies of the pension board and/or any sub-committee statements of policy about the exercise of discretionary functions, statements of policy about communications with members and scheme employers the pension administration strategy, or equivalent, and any admission body (or equivalent) policies.
 43 For pension board members of funded pension schemes, documents which record policy about the administration of the scheme will include those relating to funding and investment matters.
 For example, where relevant they must be conversant with the statement of investment principles and the funding strategy statement.
-Available on website 44 Pension board members must also be conversant with any other documented policies relating to the administration of the scheme.
-For example, where applicable, they must be conversant with policies relating to: the contribution rate or amount (or the range/variability where there is no one single rate or amount) payable by employers participating in the scheme statements of assurance (for example, assurance reports from administrators) 45 Where DC or DC AVC options are offered, pension board members should also be familiar with the requirements for the payment of member contributions to the providers, the principles relating to the operation of those arrangements, the choice of investments to be offered to members, the provider's investment and fund performance report and the payment schedule for such arrangements.
+Pension board members must also be conversant with any other documented policies relating to the administration of the scheme.
+For Available on website 44 example, where applicable, they must be conversant with policies relating to: the contribution rate or amount (or the range/variability where there is no one single rate or amount) payable by employers participating in the scheme statements of assurance (for example, assurance reports from administrators) Available on Fund website 45 Where DC or DC AVC options are offered, pension board members should also be familiar with the requirements for the payment of member contributions to the providers, the principles relating to the operation of those arrangements, the choice of investments to be offered to members, the provider's investment and fund performance report and the payment schedule for such arrangements.
 AVC Training has been carried out.
 New AVC Risk documetation introduced.
 46 Schemes should prepare and keep an updated list of the documents with which they consider pension board members need to be conversant.
 This will enable them to effectively carry out their role.
 They should make sure that both the list and the documents are available in accessible formats.
+To be included in Pension Board Document Library